rhenriquez85/NodeLibraryApp/README.md

 # NodeLibraryApp
-Site hosted on Node.js server for saving library of books in local storage and mySQL.
+Site hosted in Node.js server for saving library of books in local storage and mySQL.
 #
 This app is dockerized and hosted in AWS.
 <br />